-Granada is one of the eight provinces that form the region of Andalusia and it is surrounded by Málaga, Almería, and Jaén.
 Granada is not only one of the most famous cities in Andalusia, but also one of the most visited ones by foreign and Spaniard travelers.

 This municipality may be considered a great place to visit as it offers a wide variety of historical, artistic, cultural and gastronomic attractions.

 This food guide, which has been written by a local who loves her roots, is focused on giving you some useful pieces of advice to discover what to eat in Granada and to recommend to you some of the best dishes of our cuisine.

 You, dear reader, support this blog.
 If you purchase through a link, we earn a small commission.
 As an Amazon Affiliate, we earn from qualifying purchases.